FREVA-CLINT/freva/docs/source/developers_guide.rst

 .. note::

     The ``Makefile`` will use the ``conda`` command.
-If anaconda is not available by default on your system you can load the freva environment, which ships anaconda.
+If anaconda is not available by default on your system you can load the Freva environment, which ships anaconda.

 Afterwards you can refer to the :ref:`PluginAPI` and :ref:`ParameterAPI` docs to